ausdevs/ausdevs.github.io/CONTRIBUTING.md

 ## Rules Regarding Content

-This wiki must never contain defamatory content in any part of its commit history.
+This wiki must never contain the following content in *any* part of its commit history:

+- Defamatory content.
+    - Notably, we consider company "tier lists" or rankings to be defamatory.
+- "Lore" about specific individuals (whether or not these individuals are within AusDevs).
+    - This rule applies whether or not the "lore" around the individual is positive or negative/defamatory.